-The diagram below shows the structure of a typical small home network.
+The network diagram below shows the structure of a typical small home network.

-For most home networks the Wireless Router or Hub which connects the network to the Internet will be the main component of the home network, and in many case the only component.
+For most home networks the Wireless Router or Hub which connects the network to the Internet will be the main component of the home network, and in many cases the only component.